squid-cache/squid-cache.github.io/Features/Redirectors.rst

 <<TableOfContents>>

- /!\ Redirectors are now called URL re-writers to reflect what they actually do.
+ /!\ Some ''redirectors'' are properly called URL re-writers to reflect what they actually do.
 Which is to alter the URL being handled.
+Thanks to a long legacy in both Squid and other software (looking at Apache) there are many re-writers and few real redirectors.

-== What is a redirector? ==
+== What is a redirector? or re-writer? ==

-Squid has the ability to rewrite requested URLs.
+Squid has the ability to alter requested URLs.
 Implemented as an external process, Squid can be configured to pass every incoming URL through a helper process that returns either a new URL, or a blank line to indicate no change.

+'''Redirection''' is a defined feature of HTTP where a status code between 300 and 399 is sent to the requesting client along with an alternative URL.
+A '''redirector''' helper in Squid uses this feature of HTTP to ''bounce'' or re-direct the client browsers to alternative URLs.
+You may be familiar with '''302''' responses to POST requests or between domains such as www.example.com and example.com.

+A '''re-writer''' does not use this feature of HTTP, but merely mangles the URL into a new form.
+Sometimes this is needed, usually not.
+HTTP defines many features which this breaks.

-The ''redirector'' program is '''__NOT__''' a standard part of the Squid package.
-However, some examples are provided below, and in the "contrib/" directory of the source distribution.
+The helper program is '''__NOT__''' a standard part of the Squid package.
+However, some examples are provided below, and in the "helpers/url_rewrite/" directory of the source distribution.
 Since everyone has different needs, it is up to the individual administrators to write their own implementation.

 == Why use a redirector? ==

 A redirector allows the administrator to control the locations to which his users go.
-Using this in conjunction with interception proxies allows simple but effective porn control.
+Using this in conjunction with interception proxies allows simple but effective control.

 == How does it work? ==